midcontinentcontrols/kb/README.md

 Even when not using kind, test pods always run with cluster admin permissions.
 This may change in the future, but for now the goal is to keep things simple.

 ## Contributing
-Please open an issue or email [Tom Havlik](mailto:thavlik@midcontinentcontrols.com) if you would like to contribute or offer feedback.
+Please open an issue or [send an email](mailto:thavlik@midcontinentcontrols.com) if you would like to contribute or offer feedback.

 ### Running the Tests
 The unit tests aim to be comprehensive.
 To run them with full console output: